renyuneyun/renyuneyun.github.io/pages/research.md

 weight: 2
 ---

-I am a postdoctoral researcher at the [HCC group](https://hcc.cs.ox.ac.uk/), Department of Computer Science, University of Oxford, working with Prof. Sir Nigel Shadbolt and Prof. Sir Tim Berners-Lee (at the [EWADA project](https://ewada.ox.ac.uk/)), on user-centered data usage control and user-centered AI, on decentralized Web or alike contexts, especially [SoLiD (Social Linked Data)](https://solidproject.org/). \
+I am a postdoctoral researcher at the [HCC group](https://hcc.cs.ox.ac.uk/), Department of Computer Science, University of Oxford, working with Prof. Sir Nigel Shadbolt and Prof. Sir Tim Berners-Lee (at the [EWADA project](https://ewada.ox.ac.uk/)), on user-centered data usage control and user-centered AI, on decentralized Web or alike contexts, especially [SoLiD (Social Linked Data)](https://solidproject.org/).
 Prior to this, I obtained PhD degree from [AIAI](https://web.inf.ed.ac.uk/aiai), School of Informatics, the University of Edinburgh, supervised by Prof. Malcolm Atkinson, Dr. Petros Papapanagiotou and Prof. Jacques Fleuriot.

-In general, my research surrounds data governance, data usage control and data protection mechanisms, especially in decentralized / multi-stakeholder contexts.
-It mainly concerns the technical mechanism design, but also considers user perspectives and expectations. \
+In general, my research surrounds data governance, data usage control and data privacy, especially in decentralized / multi-stakeholder contexts.
+It mainly concerns the technical mechanism design, but also considers user perspectives and expectations.
 (Neural-)Symbolic AI, Knowledge Graph and Privacy-Enhancing Technology are the main topics for the technical parts.
-Data, accountability and user (empowerment) are the main factors. \
+Data, accountability and user (empowerment) are the main factors.
 More specifically, the following themes are covered:

 1. Data Terms of Use (DToU): How do we make data usage more accountable and controllable (and easy), for all stakeholders, especially regular people? [[ref]](https://arxiv.org/abs/2403.07587)